What can we learn from the radiative decays of the $D_{s1}(2460)$ meson?: Discussion

 A comment on the nature of the $D^{*}_{s0}(2317)$ meson and its influence on the studied three-body radiative decays is also in order here.
 Throughout this paper, we treated $D^{*}_{s0}(2317)$ as mainly a $DK$ molecular state, so its coupling to the corresponding channel is large---see the value of $g_{DK}$ in Eq.~\eqref{couplings}.
 Consequently, the amplitude of Fig.~\ref{fig:Ds1DKgamma}(b), which is directly proportional to this coupling, brings about a noticeable dependence of the total three-body decay width $\Gamma(\dsone\to \gamma D^0K^+)$ on the unknown parameter $\kappa_{\rm cont}$ that is in the spotlight of this investigation.
 On the contrary, in the opposite limit of a purely compact $D^{*}_{s0}(2317)$, when its coupling to $DK$ is very much reduced, the contribution in Fig.~\ref{fig:Ds1DKgamma}(b) is negligible.
 Then the amplitudes (a) and (c) in Fig.~\ref{fig:Ds1DKgamma} are parameter free and provide a prediction for the total width of the corresponding three-body decay, \be [\Gamma(\dsone(2460)\to \gamma D^0K^+)]_{{\rm compact }D^{*}_{s0}}\simeq 0.68~\mbox{keV}. \ee As can be concluded from Fig.~\ref{fig:kappa3}, to achieve this value in the molecular model for the $D^{*}_{s0}(2317)$ one would need $\kappa_{\rm cont}\simeq -0.4$ , which is negative and, in addition, appears unnaturally large in absolute value.
-This result reflects the fact that the loop contribution encoded in $\kappaoff$ is sizeable; see Fig.~\ref{fig:kappaq2}.
+This result reflects the fact that the loop contribution encoded in $\kappaoff$ is sizable; see Fig.~\ref{fig:kappaq2}.

-We conclude, therefore, that experimental studies of the three-body radiative decay $\dsone(2460)\to\gamma D^0K^+$ may provide valuable insights into the nature of the enigmatic mesons $\dsone(2460)$ and $\dszero(2317)$.
-It follows from the results obtained in this work that the branching fraction for this decay can be estimated at a per cent level, so its experimental study at Belle II may become feasible in the near future.
+We conclude, therefore, that the radiative decays of the $\dsone(2460)$ constitute a paradigmatic case of the reactions which, on the one hand, are sensitive to the short-range component of the decaying meson wave function and, on the other hand, allow one to quantify the latter short-range contribution in a model-independent way employing the experimental data.
+We further argue that the experimental studies of the three-body radiative decay $\dsone(2460)\to\gamma D^0K^+$ may provide valuable insights into the nature of the enigmatic mesons $\dsone(2460)$ and $\dszero(2317)$.
+It follows from the results of this work that the branching fraction for this three-body radiative decay can be estimated at the level $10^{-3}$ (optimistically, at a per cent level)---see Fig.~\ref{fig:kappa3} for the most natural values of this partial decay width gained for $\kappa_{\rm cont}\simeq 0.1..0.2$ and the estimate for the $\dsone(2460)$ total width in Eq.~\eqref{widthth}.
+Given the present active phase of data taking at Belle II and a fast growth of the collected data sample, the experimental studies of the two- and three-body radiative decays of the $\dsone(2460)$ may become feasible already in the near future.